8bitmcu/Prusa_MK3k/README.md

 - [Mellow KMMP Power-off Module](https://s.click.aliexpress.com/e/_oBRjS79): converts the 24v into 5v that the Pi needs and also doubles a safety power down for the raspberry pi.
 - [TZ 2.0 V6 hotend](https://s.click.aliexpress.com/e/_oofLEeJ): Rated at twice the flow rate of a normal v6 hotend.
 - [MK4 0.9 degree steppers](https://s.click.aliexpress.com/e/_ok2TuVv): As per Prusa, the MK4 steppers should reduce VFA's, altough I haven't really tested that.
 - [ERCF v2 MMU](https://s.click.aliexpress.com/e/_opTF3ZV) and [Seleadlab Filament Cutter](https://s.click.aliexpress.com/e/_okhysFz) kit.
 But I never took the time to get the MMU fully configured and running smoothly.
+I will post my settings and configuration once I do.
 - [BTT S2DW](https://s.click.aliexpress.com/e/_okpRPtH) or [Mellow LIS2DW](https://s.click.aliexpress.com/e/_oncQHKS): I'm a big fan of any RP2040 based mcu for klipper because of how easy they are to flash.
 I'm using the BTT S2DW which claims to be more accurate than an ADXL345, although I'm sure either would work great.
 - [MK4 Dual LED Light Bar 24v](https://s.click.aliexpress.com/e/_opsoeDh): I'm using a similar kit to this.
 - [JUUPINE PEI Sheet](https://s.click.aliexpress.com/e/_oEQbZIX): Out of my collection of 20+ build plates, my favorite is this cheap PEI plate.